shoeree/Coursera-GettingAndCleaningData-Project/README.md

 * You will now have a folder called "UCI HAR Dataset" in your directory.

 ## Analysis Steps (Next do this)
-1. Source and run the R script (analyze.R).
+1. Source and run the R script (run_analysis.R).
 Make sure you are in the same directory as the unzipped data.